HSF/hsf.github.io/_gsocproposals/2022/proposal_Phoenix.md

 GSOC students in 2019 and 2020 ported Phoenix to angular, wrote and implemented a new menu system and much more.
 Most base functionality now exists for the core display - the task now is to polish this, and develop better the VR display.

 ## Possible Tasks
+We have three possible tasks this year.
+All are expected to take 175 hours (i.e. are short projects).

 ### 3D menu for AR/VR
 Phoenix currently supports (in a quite basic form) VR and AR and even with the limited functionality we have right now, this is a very exciting way to use the event display and it is something we would really like to improve.